taylorbodin/ECE382_Lab1/README.md

 This section of code draws heavily upon lec6.asm which was an example program in class that performed the same function as what was required of this code.
 The intent of this block is to:
- * Initilize a pointer (R10) that points to the beginning of the desired block of results storage in RAM
+ * Initialize a pointer (R10) that points to the beginning of the desired block of results storage in RAM
- * Initilize a pointer (R5) that points to the location of the test string in ROM
+ * Initialize a pointer (R5) that points to the location of the test string in ROM
  * "Load the train" by placing the first operand in R6, the operation in R7, and the second operand in R8

 The fundemental difference between this block and the one from lec6.asm is the way that R5 is incremented.
 Instead